singhdivyanshi/aks-key-vault-project/README.md

 (kubectl get pods --namespace default)

 Notes
-Ensure that the Azure Key Vault is configured properly and that your pod has the correct permissions to access the secrets.
+Ensure that the Azure Key Vault is configured properly and that your pod has the aprropriate permissions to access the secrets.

 Modify the configurations in aks-config.yaml as needed for your specific use case.

 Any contributions to improve this project are welcomed :)